Wear & Tear Meaning: Quantify Asset Value & Engineer Longevity

 Share

-Let’s say you work in property management and need your rental property to be move-in ready after a tenant moves.
-During a move-out inspection, you note that the bedroom door handle is shaky as a result of everyday use — a common example of wear and tear.
+Let’s say you work in property management and need your rental property to be move-in ready after renters move out.
+During a move-out inspection, you note that the bedroom door handle is shaky as a result of ordinary use — a common example of wear and tear.
 However, a broken window would be considered property damage, and you would be completely justified to deduct the repair amount from the tenant’s security deposit.

-But techniques like proactive maintenance and recurring inspections can alleviate the effect of wear and tear and extend equipment lifespans.
+But techniques like proactive maintenance and recurring inspections can alleviate the effect of wear and tear and extend heavy machinery lifespans.

 Wear & Tear vs. Damage: What’s the Difference?

-Wear and tear is the gradual, normal depreciation of equipment that comes with time and continued use, like the thinning tread of a tire or natural wear of machinery joints.
-Damage, on the other hand, is harm that occurs beyond what is expected with normal use, due to issues like human error or a tire puncturing after driving over a nail.
+We know that normal wear and tear is the gradual, expected depreciation from continuous equipment use.
+Examples of wear and tear include the thinning tread of a tire or natural wear of machinery joints.
+Damage, however, is harm beyond normal use, such as human error or a punctured tire.

-Legally, wear and tear commonly falls under routine maintenance and is rarely actionable, while damage can carry liability implications.
-Understanding the distinctions between these two causes of equipment failure can help businesses to plan for continued upkeep, assign maintenance tasks accordingly and avoid disputes over repair costs or negligence.
+Legally, wear and tear commonly falls under routine maintenance and is rarely actionable.
+But damage can carry liability implications.
+Distinguishing these two causes of equipment failure helps businesses plan upkeep, manage tasks accordingly and avoid negligence disputes.

 How Does Wear & Tear Affect Asset Value?

-Wear and tear has a direct impact on the overall value of your assets, as aging equipment depreciates with continued usage.
+Ordinary wear and tear has a direct impact on the overall value of your assets, as aging equipment depreciates with continued usage.
 Accountants calculate and quantify depreciation by estimating an asset’s cost over its estimated lifespan.
-Year over year, organizations track how normal use and wear impact the overall value of the asset to ensure that business financials accurately represent the equipment’s current value.
+Organizations track normal use and wear yearly to reflect the asset’s current value in financials.

 What Is Straight-Line Depreciation?